5 Signs Your Business Should Move Online

 Choose your platform and hosting

-There are so many hosts to choose from, and if you buy your domain name from a provider such as NameCheap you can also use their hosting.
+There are so many hosts to choose from, and if you buy your domain name from a provider such as NameCheap, you can also use their hosting.

 For the most reliable host with incredible uptime and site speed, we always recommend people host their website with WP Engine.

-As well as giving your business website a sleek, professional look and feel, a web designer can also create the required user flow that directs readers to take the specific action you want them to take, such as making a purchase, a booking, or an enquiry.
+As well as giving your business website a sleek, professional look and feel, a web designer can create the required user flow that directs readers to take the specific action you want them to take, such as making a purchase, a booking, or an enquiry.

 Content